Edmond van Eetvelde: China and India

-Congo Free State
+Independent State of the Congo

-In 1885 van Eetvelde was appointed general administrator of foreign affairs of the Congo Free State, based on the recommendation of the King's minister Joseph de Riquet de Caraman-Chimay.
+In 1885 van Eetvelde was appointed general administrator of foreign affairs of the Independent State of the Congo, based on the recommendation of the King's minister Joseph de Riquet de Caraman-Chimay.

 Although Auguste, Baron Lambermont, was the principal adviser to the king, van Eetvelde exercised important powers not only in foreign affairs but also in matters of justice and worship.

 He participated in the Royal Council, an informal body that administered the Congo Free State until 1890.

 From May 1885, Leopold II considered that the facade constituted by the International Association of the Congo was no longer necessary after the Berlin Conference of 1884–1885.

 He appointed three general administrators, one of whom, Edmond van Eetvelde, was in charge of Foreign Affairs.

 The first two, Maximilien Strauch in charge of internal affairs and Hubert Van Neuss in charge of finances, resigned in 1890 to protest against the king's orders which created a de facto state monopoly on the two main Congolese products: ivory and rubber.

 Edmond van Eetvelde remained in place and took on the functions of the other two.

 In 1887 van Eetvelde intervened in the delicate negotiations between France and the Congo Free State to fix its northern and western borders.

 This became possible after the expedition of the Belgian explorer Alphonse Van Gele to the sources of the Ubangi River.

 The negotiations led to an agreement in 1887 between France and King Leopold II, on a boundary to the north along the Mbomou River and on the east along the Ubangi River instead of following the 17°E meridian and 4°N latitude.